The Lost Inscription of Palumakichchawa

 The reign of King Vankanasika Tissa is only 3 years.
 It is reported that during this period the Soli of South India became powerful and invaded the country and took 12,000 Sinhalese prisoners to the Soli country.
 King Gajabahu, who then came to the throne, invaded the Soli country, freed 12,000 Sinhalese prisoners who had been taken to Soli land during his father’s reign and returned to Ceylon with 12,000 Tamil prisoners as compensation as described in the Rajawaliya.
 Therefore, it was King Gajabahu who re-established the weakened rule of the country.
 The inscription made by this king further adds to its value.

 In 2017, ven Mada Mahanuwara Dhammasiri who was writing a book on Thuparama visited Palumakichchawa to visit the inscription, it was found that the Department of Irrigation has erected a concrete ledge over this valuable inscription which is more than 1800 years old.
-It is a pity that Sri Lankans have failed to recognize the value of this inscription that Europeans recognized over a 100 years ago.
+It is a pity that Sri Lankans have failed to recognize the value of this inscription that Europeans recognized over 100 years ago.

 මූලාශ්ර